-45.210 Depositions in state, when taken.
-The testimony of a witness in this state may be taken by deposition in an action or suit at any time after the service of the summons or the appearance of the defendant, and in a special proceeding after a question of fact has arisen, in the following cases:
+45.151 When deposition may be taken.
+In addition to the cases otherwise provided by law, the testimony of any person, witness or party, in or out of this state, may be taken by deposition in an action at law or suit in equity at any time after the service of the summons or the appearance of the defendant, and in a special proceeding at any time after a question of fact has arisen.
+[1955 c.611 §1]